oshanyalegama/FFTastic/README.md

 AddBabble.m will combine the babble clips and the enrollment clips to give a new dataset.
 When using,
   1. Ensure that the number of babble clips and enrollment clips are equal.
 (Generate the babble clips using enrollment clips with BabbleGenerator.m)
   2. https://dms.uom.lk/s/9eKHn7f5E273oqR

+# Signal Enhancement

+Filter.m contains code for both denoising and filtering.
+Adjust the filter passband and stopband edges as required.
+If needed to convert to Hz, multiply the value by sampling_frequency/2 (in this case 16000/2 =8000)

+Looped codes can be used on any folder to filter/ denoise all files in the code.

+The Amplify codes in addition to denoising, amplify the signal 2x for clearer hearing.